Introduction

 - The FDA has announced its intention to schedule Kratom as a controlled substance, stating:

-On July 29, 2025, the FDA announced it is taking a bold step to protect Americans from dangerous, illegal opioids by recommending a scheduling action to control certain 7-hydroxymitragynine (also known as 7-OH ) products under the Controlled Substances Act. -
+On July 29, 2025, the FDA announced it is taking a bold step to protect Americans from dangerous, illegal opioids by recommending a scheduling action to control certain 7-hydroxymitragynine (also known as 7-OH ) products under the Controlled Substances Act.
+The FDA warns Kratom is not approved for any medical purpose.

 - The DEA listed Kratom/7-Hydroxy as a “Drug of Concern” in January 2025.